Importing CSV Data into Neo4j

 CSV is a file of comma-separated values, often viewed in Excel or some other spreadsheet tool.
 There can be other types of values as the delimiter, but the most standard is the comma.
 Many systems and processes today already convert their data into CSV format for file outputs to other systems, human-friendly reports, and other needs.
 It is a standard file format that humans and systems are already familiar with using and handling.

 There are a few different approaches to get CSV data into Neo4j, each with varying criteria and functionality.
-The option you choose depends on the dataset size, as well as your degree of comfort with various tools.
+The option you choose will depend on the data set size, as well as your degree of comfort with various tools.

 Let us see some of the ways Neo4j can read and import CSV files.

-2. The neo4j-admin database import command: command-line tool useful for straightforward loading of large datasets.
+2. neo4j-admin bulk import tool: command line tool useful for straightforward loading of large data sets.
 Works with Neo4j Desktop, Neo4j EE Docker image and local installations.

-4. Kettle import tool: maps and executes steps for the data process flow and works well for very large datasets, especially if you are already familiar with using this tool.
+3. Kettle import tool: maps and executes steps for the data process flow and works well for very large data sets, especially if developers are already familiar with using this tool.
 Works with any setup, including AuraDB.

-In the below section, you can find a brief oview of the LOAD CSV Cypher command and neo4j-admin database import command, how they operate, and how to get started with a general use case.
-Data quality can also be an issue for any type of data import to any system, so a few of these potential difficulties and ways to overcome them will be covered in this section.
+We will take a brief view of each one of these tools, how they operate, and how to get started with a general use case.
+More documentation and information for each will also be included for help on more complex scenarios.
+Data quality can also be an issue for any type of data import to any system, so we will cover a few of these potential difficulties and how to solve them.

 LOAD CSV command with Cypher

-• Directly maps input data into complex graph/domain structures.
+• Directly maps input data into complex graph/domain structure

-• Creates or merges entities, relationships, and structures.
+• Creates or merges entities, relationships, and structure

-For better control, you can run LOAD CSV command with Cypher Shell instead of in Neo4j Browser.
-For more information about Cypher Shell, see Operations Manual → Cypher shell.
+For better control, you can run LOAD CSV commands with cypher-shell instead of in the browser.
+More information is in the manual page on Cypher shell.

 LOAD CSV can handle local and remote files, and there is some syntax associated with each.
-This can be an easy thing to miss and end up with an access error, so the rules are clarified here.
+This can be an easy thing to miss and end up with an access error, so we will try to clarify the rules here.

 Local files may be loaded using a file:/// prefix before the file name.

-Due to security reasons, local files, by default, can only be read from the Neo4j import directory, which is different based on your operating system.
-File locations for each OS are listed in our Neo4j Operations Manual → File locations.
-It is recommended to put files in Neo4j’s import directory, as it keeps the environment secure.
-However, if you need to access files in other locations, you can find out which setting to alter in our Cypher manual → LOAD CSV introduction.
+Neo4j security has a default setting that local files can only be read from the Neo4j import directory, which is different based on your operating system.
+File locations for each OS are listed in our Neo4j Operations Manual.
+We recommend putting files in Neo4j’s import directory, as it keeps the environment secure.
+However, if you need to access files in other locations, you can find out which setting to alter in our manual.
+Default import folder paths shown in this article.

 Examples